 2022-2026 Action Agenda

-On June 8, 2022, the Leadership Council unanimously voted to adopt the 2022-2026 Action Agenda.
-As a next step, the Partnership will submit the Action Agenda to the Environmental Protection Agency (EPA) for approval as the Puget Sound National Estuary Program's (NEP) Comprehensive Conservation and Management Plan.
+On August 4, 2022, the Environmental Protection Agency (EPA) approved the2022-2026 Action Agenda adopted by the Leadership Council in June as the Puget Sound National Estuary Program's (NEP) Comprehensive Conservation and Management Plan.
 Learn more about the 2022-2026 Action Agenda below or visit the interactive 2022-2026 Action Agenda Explorer.

 What is the Action Agenda?